CleverCloud/doc.clever-cloud.com/commons/get-help/faq.md

 ## How is the current load report in my application's admin console generated?

-We use custom probes to monitor :
+We use custom probes to monitor:

 * hardware's components usage
 * databases read / write / update operations